 For this tutorial we will cover the following processes

 - Scouring Process

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

-- Onion skins or purple skins as your natural dye (I used brown) 50% WOF
+- Onion skins dye (brown or red onion skins as your natural dye ,I used brown) 50% WOF

 - Mordant agent: Allum, (Alluminium Sulphate) since it’s the safest option for myself and for the environment